 We had the right attitude; Eat, pack, and buy cheap duty free liquor before heading to the airport.
 Every dollar we spent on our trip came from the gifts we received through Traveler's Joy.
 It was a true blessing.

 We registered for honeymoon gifts to help pay for our trip.
 We spent the time to set up a honeymoon registry with Traveler's Joy and were quickly rewarded for our efforts.
 Our friends and family were thrilled to help us with our honeymoon plans.
 The Traveler's Joy registry gave us the opportunity to present our registry ideas in ways that were easy to understand and easy to use.

-The islands – which are particularly known for their white sand beaches and great diving/snorkeling sites – were formed via volcanic activity and are overall quite hilly, making for some scenic landscapes.
-Although previously owned by Denmark as part of the Danish West Indies, the islands are now a U.S. territory.
+The islands, which are particularly known for their white-sand beaches and great diving/snorkeling sites, were formed centuries ago by volcanic activity.
+Today, they’re quite hilly, offering scenic landscapes for the perfect #honeymoon Instagram.
+Although previously owned by Denmark as part of the Danish West Indies, the islands are now a U.S. overseas territory.